Telok Ayer MRT station

 Telok Ayer MRT station (/ˈtəloʊk ˌɑː(j)ɛər, -ˌɑː(j)eɪ/ TUH-lohk-_-AH-yair or TUH-lohk-_-AH-yay) is an underground Mass Rapid Transit (MRT) station on the Downtown Line (DTL).
 Situated in Outram, Singapore, the station serves various offices and commercial developments around the junction of Cross Street and Telok Ayer Street.
 The station is operated by SBS Transit.

 First announced as Cross Street in 2005 as part of the Circle Line's Downtown Extension (DTE), constructing the station required diverting the traffic on Cross Street to a temporary viaduct while building the DTL tunnels above the operational East–West Line (EWL) tunnels.
 The station, which opened in 2013 along with the DTL Stage 1 stations, features an Art-in-Transit artwork Charm of Bay by Lim Shing Ee.

-Etymology

-The station is named after Telok Ayer Street, which originally was a coastal road along the Telok Ayer Bay and was named after the bay.
-The official written Chinese name for the station (直落亚逸 (Ti̍t-lo̍k A-ia̍t)) is directly inherited from the historical Singaporean Hokkien transliteration of the region's Malay name.